mauritssilvis/challenges/java/basic_maven_project_intellij_idea/README.md

 ### 1.2 Maven

-This Java project is managed and built using Apache's [Maven](https://maven.apache.org/).
+This Java project is managed and built using [Maven](https://maven.apache.org/).

 #### 1.2.1 Project object model